arielnicollas/arielnicollas/README.md

 ### Hello 👋

-My name is Ariel Nicollas and I'm a FullStack Developer.
+My name is Ariel Nicollas.

 I have a degree in Systems Analysis and Development.

-- 🔭 I’m currently working as FullStack on SOV SOLUTIONS LTDA.
-- 🌱 I’m currently learning Next.js and Nest.
+- 🌱 I’m currently learning GO.
 - 📄 Know about my experiences on my [Linkedin]((https://www.linkedin.com/in/ariel-nicollas/)).
 - 📫 How to reach me [ariel.nicollas@gmail.com](mailto:ariel.nicollas@gmail.com)